emard/ulx3s-bin/README.md

     fpga/f32c/f32cup.py fpga/f32c/f32c-bin/selftest1.bin

 ULX3S should blink LEDs and print test results on usbserial 115200,8,N,1 and monitor.

+    stty sane 115200 < /dev/ttyUSB0
+    cat /dev/ttyUSB0

 RTC clock should advance.
 CRC OK should be displayed if monitor is connected.
 ADC readings 1000 and 1FFF should alternate.
 Holding pushbuttons and changing DIP switches should change value at BTN and SW.
+It should look like this

     2018-01-01 00:12:16 ALM *-01 00:00:00
     EDID EEPROM:128 CRC=00 OK